Jorge Mateo

-Jorge Luis Mateo (born June 23, 1995) is a Dominican professional baseball shortstop who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres and Baltimore Orioles.
+Jorge Luis Mateo (born June 23, 1995) is a Dominican professional baseball shortstop for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Baltimore Orioles, and Atlanta Braves.
 He made his MLB debut in 2020.

 Career

 New York Yankees

 Mateo signed with the New York Yankees as an international free agent on January 28, 2012, receiving a $250,000 signing bonus.
 He made his professional debut that season for the Dominican Summer League Yankees 2 and batted .255 with one home run and eight RBI in 14 games.
 Mateo played for the Dominican Summer League Yankees 1 in 2013, compiling a .287 batting average with seven home runs and 26 RBI in 64 games; he played for the rookie-level Gulf Coast League Yankees in 2014, slashing .276/.354/.397 in 15 games.
 In 2015, while playing for the Charleston RiverDogs and the Tampa Yankees, Mateo posted a combined .278 batting average with two home runs, 11 triples, 40 RBI, and 82 stolen bases across 117 total appearances between both affiliates.
 He was named Florida State League Player of the Week for the week of July 17.